 Among other emerging risks, the Company identified Climate Change Risk.
 Climate change risk includes all the financial risks stemming from climate change.
 These risks can materialise in Azimut Life mainly through two channels, physical risk and transition risk.
 The first refers to risks arising from climate and weather-related events, while the latter includes risks arising from failing to adapt and move toward a lower-carbon economy.

-The Company has conducted an analysis to identify potential assets related to climate risk and concluded that the Company's overall exposure to climate related risks can be considered as currently not material.
+The Company has conducted an analysis to identify potential risks arising from physical and transition risks and concluded that the Company's overall exposure to climate related risks can be considered as currently not material.